suzigit/test-consensys/design_pattern_decisions.md

 5. **Favor pull over push payment**
 The function _makeUntrustedWithdrawalOfTokens_ does it with a simple code.
 When necessary, the owner ask for his withdraw.
 Push payments would require for example listen events of ERC-20 token and invoke a way of push payments in all wallets registered to this token, for example.
-The function _reclaimEther_ also is a way of implementing this pattern.
+The function _makeUntrustWithdrawOfEther_ also is a way of implementing this pattern.
 During the execution of _untrustedChangeOwnershipWithTrade_ the new owner can send more ether that it was necessary to buy the wallet.
-So, it can _reclaimEther_ later.
+So, it can _makeUntrustWithdrawOfEther_ later.

 Upgradable design